alindl/trafficLight/Evaluationplan.md

 ## Did they react to the prototype as hoped?

-### YES
+### BOTH

 - What does this traffic light do?

 - What were you supposed to do at the traffic light?

+- How would you have built it to make it easy to understand?

+- Is the reward for you that the traffic light changes to green faster motivating enough ?

+### YES

 - How easy or hard was it to understand what you were supposed to do?
+(On a scale 1 - 10)

 - How much control did you have on the time?

-- Would you use this kind of traffic light?

-- Would you enjoy using this traffic light on a regular besis instead of the old system?
+- Would you enjoy using this traffic light on a regular basis instead of the old system?

 ### NO